AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 });
 ```

+### Explaination of code:

+- `defineTable`: creates a new table schema using the `column` import.
+Here we also set the slug to be the primary key and default the count
+  to 1.

+- Add the new `Views` table to the database tables.

 ## Defining actions

 [Astro Actions](https://docs.astro.build/en/guides/actions/) allow us to define reusable pieces of code that we can call from out components.
+The following code block defines our queries to get and increment the view count for a given page.
+We also can throw `ActionError`'s that we
+can handle later on in our componets.

 ```ts title="src/actions/index.ts"
 import { ActionError } from "astro/actions/runtime/virtual/shared.js";